What Is a Latte?

 - Vanilla Powder

-Brulee means burnt, but I prefer to describe the flavor of this drink as smoky or toasty.
+- Caramel Brûlée: Brulee means burnt, but I prefer to describe the flavor of this drink as smoky or toasty.
 Cream, sweet, and decadent, this drink is super popular.
-Topped with whipped cream and bits of candy, Caramel Brulee lattes are available starting in November.
+Topped with whipped cream and bits of candy, Caramel brulee lattes are available starting in November.

-Some say this drink tastes like a gingerbread cookie.
-Simply gingerbread syrup blended with espresso and milk, Gingerbread Lattes appear around October or November.
+- Gingerbread: Some say this drink tastes like a gingerbread cookie.
+Simply gingerbread syrup blended with espresso and milk, Gingerbread lattes appear around October or November.
 It comes with spiced whipped cream and a molasses drizzle although some customers ask for no drizzle.

-The syrup for this flavored latte is more like a thick sauce, so this drink is creamier than a standard latte.
-Frequently requested when it is not in season, Pumpkin Spice lattes comes with whipped cream and a special powder on top.
+- Pumpkin Spice: The syrup for this flavored latte is more like a thick sauce, so this drink is creamier than a standard latte.
+Frequently requested when it is not in season, pumpkin spice lattes come with whipped cream and a special powder on top.

 And that's all about Starbucks lattes!
 I'm a little amazed I could limit myself to only one terrible pun.
 Enjoy your next latte!